yursur/Traffic_sign_detection_pytorch/classification/README.md

-5 (not 6, cause one of them is just a main road) classification models, which used after detection.
+5 classification models, which used after detection (not 6, cause one of them is just a main road).